aai-institute/beyond-jupyter/refactoring-journey/README.md

 5. [sensAI](step05-sensai/README.md)

-   This step introduces the library sensAI, which will enable more flexible model specifications down the line.
+   This step introduces the high-level library sensAI, which will enable more flexible, declarative model specifications down the line.
    It furthermore facilitates logging and helps with other minor details.

 6. [Feature Representation](step06-feature-representation/README.md)